Nobel Prize in Economic Sciences awarded for research into alleviating poverty | DW | 14.10.2019

-The Royal Swedish Academy of Sciences has announced the final Nobel winner of the 2019 awards season.
+The Royal Swedish Academy of Sciences has announced the final Nobel winners of the 2019 awards season.
 And for only the second time in history, a woman is among the laureates.

 Abhijit Banerjee, Esther Duflo and Michael Kremer have jointly won the 51st Nobel Prize in Economic Sciences, the Royal Swedish Academy of Sciences in Stockholm announced Monday.

-The trio were awarded the prize "for their experimental approach to alleviating global poverty."
+The trio were awarded the prize "for their experimental approach to alleviating global poverty," by focusing on other related issues like education or child health.
+Banerjee and Duflo are at the Massachusetts Institute of Technology (MIT).
+Kremer is at Harvard University.

 Kremer used field experiments in the 1990s to test how a range of interventions could improve academic results in schools in western Kenya.
 Banerjee and Duflo went on to perform similar experiments in India, often working with Kremer.

+Now in its 51st year, 84 individuals have received the award.
+Besides Hayek, other household names who have won the prize are Milton Friedman and Joseph Stiglitz.

+Three-quarters of winners over the past two decades have been white American males over the age of 55.
 Duflo is only the second woman to ever be awarded the award for economic sciences.
+At 46, she is also now the youngest winner ever.

 "Showing that it is possible for a woman to succeed and be recognized for success I hope is going to inspire many, many other women to continue working and many other men to give them the respect that they deserve like every single human being," she said.